umair-anjum/POS-App/README.md

-# POS-Appication-C#
+# POS-Application-C#

 # Description
-The project was developed to solve the problems that are faced in the manual system of all managemant and sale activities performed at Point of Sale/Utility or retail store.
+The project was developed to solve the problems that are faced in the manual system of all managemants and sale activities performed at Point of Sale/Utility or retail store.
 Its consist of two panels.

-1) Admin
+1) Admin Panel
 2) POS Panel

-# Feature
+# Features
 - Managing Staff
 - Product Categories
 - Products